Step-1: Configure the target access point by following the steps below:

-- Identify the suspect Access Point in the Controller GUI interface
+- Identify the target Access Point (AP) in the Controller GUI interface

-- Go to the Advanced tab under AP Properties of the AP
+- Go to the Advanced under AP Properties of the AP

 - Set preferred duration of traffic capture (default is 300 seconds)

 - Make sure the AP is reachable from the PC running Wireshark.

 - Open WireSharkand click on Capture and then Options

 - Click on Manage Interfaces button (located in the lower right corner of the main window)

 - Click on Remote Interfaces tab, then click "Add" ("+" button in lower left corner)

 - Type the IP address of the target AP in the "Host:" box

 - Keep the default "Null authentication" radio button selected.